-A certificated employee will be placed on an improvement plan, as soon as deemed necessary by the evaluator, based on an "unsatisfactory" rating on one or more California Standards for the Teaching Profession.
+An evaluatee will be placed on an improvement plan, as soon as deemed necessary by the designated evaluator, based on multiple "unsatisfactory" ratings in one or more domains and a plan will be created to establish goals to remediate the deficiency (ies).

-A. The evaluator and employee will establish goals, objectives, and an Action Plan toward developing the appropriate skills necessary to remediate the deficiency.
-The Procedures for Improvement may include staff development options, list of resources, the opportunity to take advantage of Peer Assistance Review (PAR) Consulting Teacher or Program Consultant programs, if funded and operative, or any other appropriate assistance available to the District.
+A. The designated evaluator and evaluatee will establish goals, objectives, and an action plan toward developing the appropriate skills necessary to remediate the deficiency.
+The action plan may include staff development options, list of resources, the opportunity to take advantage of Peer Assistance Review (PAR) Consulting Educator or Program Consultant programs, if funded and operative, or any other appropriate assistance available to the District.